meugenom/meugenom.com/README.md

 ### How to start in the terminal:
 - git clone https://github.com/eugenemdev/eugenem.dev.git
 - cd eugene.dev
-- npm install --save
+- npm install --save-dev
-- cd src
 - node server.js

+### How to see started web page
+open web browser by link http://localhost:8081 after starting of web server by terminal